ChatrixOne/docs.chatrix.one/docs/faq.en.md

 ## How stable is the service?

-My observations on **XMPP** based service since 2018. to date show that the service is extremely stable.
-At the moment, the system has enough [RAM](https://en.wikipedia.org/wiki/Random-access_memory) memory, so that it can accommodate several thousand active users at the same time.
+My observations on **XMPP** based service since 2018 to date show that the service is extremely stable.
+At the moment, the server has enough [RAM](https://en.wikipedia.org/wiki/Random-access_memory), so that it can accommodate several thousand active users at the same time.

 * * *

-## Are you up to date with the latest developments
+## Are you up to date with the latest developments in **XMPP**?
-in **XMPP**?

 As soon as it is technically possible and reasonable, new **XMPP** extensions and best practices will be implemented on this server.
 For me, full compatibility with the flagship **Conversations** project, which has undoubtedly helped **XMPP** reach new heights in recent years, is important. **Chatrix.One** test result can be seen online [XMPP Compliance Report](https://compliance.conversations.im/server/chatrix.one/).